SAFEHR-data/PIXL/pixl_core/README.md

 We set the maximum number of message which can be being processed at once using the `PIXL_MAX_MESSAGES_IN_FLIGHT` variable in the `.env` file.
 The VNA allows for 5 DICOM transfers at a single point in time, so the default is 5.
-In `orthanc-anon` this also sizes the anonymisation `ProcessPoolExecutor` (one process per in-flight study), so CPU-bound de-identification is not limited by the Orthanc plugin GIL.
+In `orthanc-anon` this also sizes the anonymisation process pool (one forked process per in-flight study), so CPU-bound de-identification is not limited by the Orthanc plugin GIL.
 We recommend allowing more concurrent jobs using `ORTHANC_CONCURRENT_JOBS`, to allow for resource modification and export of stable DICOM to orthanc-anon while still pulling from the VNA.